Give

 On 4 January 2015 at the age of 75, Maud was disturbed late at night by someone pretending to be the husband of one of her patients.

-An elaborate hoax lured Maud away from her home in Mulita, where she was living, and upon returning to the house from the clinic, she was confronted by armed bandits.
+An elaborate hoax lured Maud away from her home in Mulita, where she was living, and upon returning to the house from the clinic, she was confronted by armed robbers.

 ‘I was just coming into my compound when suddenly, two bandits wearing masks and camouflage clothing, ran from around the back of the house, pointing what I thought was a replica gun at me.
 I went to grab it and immediately of course he pulled the trigger.
 I was shot through the chest.’